varunswarup0/DeCluttr/README.md

 `npm install` is required so that dev dependencies like Jest are available and the `patch-package` script can apply fixes to expo-audio.

+## Swipe Cooldown and Test Mode

+An invisible 0.3&nbsp;second mask blocks input after each swipe so fast gestures are registered reliably while the next card loads.
+Tap anywhere five times quickly to simulate a left swipe for debugging.

+### Audio Fallback

+Sound playback can fail if audio files are missing or the device blocks audio initialization.
+When that happens a default chime is used instead.
+See `lib/audioService.ts` for implementation details.

 ## Performance Tips

 ### Faster installation